 Not all social activities need to carry a high price tag.
 Walking around an art park is free.
 So is hanging out by the harbor.
 The Boston Calendar is a fantastic tool to keep an eye on for free festivals and whatnot!

 When I'm a little concerned about my credit cards, I go on a cash diet.
 I take out a conservative amount of cash not at the beginning of the week, but rather right before the first time I'll need it for the week, and then make it last.
 If I have a surprise expense, it goes on the debit card so its actual money being spent (and not credit).

 Saving cash and coins

-When I’m on that cash diet, I don’t spend the coins.
+When I'm on that cash diet, I don't spend the coins.
 They go straight into a jar and I just let them accumulate.
 Once I have $100 in coins, I turn them in and take the payout as a single $100 and save it for a trip.
-When birthday and Christmas times come around, I tell interested parties that I will never say no to cash and I do not find it impersonal to receive a cash gift.
-A gift like that (or a Visa gift card – something along those lines) goes into a special place and is saved for a time when I really, truly want to go somewhere but simply cannot afford it off my normal income.
+When birthday and Christmas times come around, I tell interested parties that I will never say no to cash and I do not find it impersonal to receive money as a gift.
+A gift like that (or a Visa gift card - something along those lines) goes into a special place and is saved for a time when I really, truly want to go somewhere but simply cannot afford it off my normal income.

 I hate to echo the masses, but it really comes down to one thing: priorities.
 Behind essential living expenses, my push to save money for travelling is what motivates me.

 If it wasn't implied, let me state it explicitly: its not always easy to save money for a trip.
 It takes a lot of mental fortitude and the ability to keep your eye on the prize (which is particularly difficult when the prize is still a hypothetical trip and not yet on the horizon).